Added value: social dividend

 Combating climate change and protecting biodiversity:

-- Global leadership in clean energy: 81% of the total own installed capacity is associated with emision-free technologies.
+- Global leadership in clean energy: 84% emission-free installed capacity.

 - Commitment to reduce water consumption.